Self-Managed Super Fund – for up to 6 members

 How do I register a Self-Managed Superannuation Fund?

-Firstly, build the SMSF Deed on our website, print out and the trustee signs.
+Firstly, build the SMSF Deed on our website, print it out and have the trustee sign it.
 Secondly, within 60 days register the SMSF with the ATO.
-You do this by merely applying for an Australian business number (ABN).
-Our covering letter, that comes with the SMSF Deed, gives you the link to the ATO website.
+You do this by applying, for free, for an Australian business number (ABN).
+Our cover letter, which comes with the SMSF Deed, gives you the link to the ATO website.
 It is free to get an ABN from the ATO.
 You also apply for a Tax File Number (TFN) from the ATO (as well).

-Currently, about half of the Self-Managed Super Fund deeds built on our website are for pension phase.
+Currently, about half of the Self-Managed Super Fund deeds built on our website are for the pension phase.
 These funds may have just passive investments.
 And there may only be investments via platforms.
-Nevertheless, all Australian compliant SMSF Deeds must have an ABN, at all times.
+Nevertheless, all Australian-compliant SMSF Deeds must have an ABN, at all times.

 My company is a trustee of my SMSF.
 Does my company also need an ABN and TFN?

-Most SMSF have a company as the trustee.
-If your company is only doing that one job – acting as trustee of the SMSF – then the company has neither an ABN or TFN.
+Most SMSFs have a company as the trustee.
+If your company is only doing that one job – acting as trustee of the SMSF – then the company has neither an ABN nor a TFN.
 The trust needs the ABN and TFN, not the corporate trustee.

 When I lecture superannuation to my students I tell them that: